Chrisschmit/pylovo-usa/docs/source/visualisation/qgis/qgis.rst

 Grids
 ======

 These are the results of the pylovo grid generation.
-If you have created networks for the same PLZ with multiple versions make sure to filter the version you would like to see.
+If you have created networks for the same region with multiple versions, make sure to filter the version you would like to see.
 Click on the filter symbol next to the layer name.
 In the query panel you can apply a filter like:
 `"version_id"='3.8'`.